AliOssama/HTML-Layouts/README.md

-Testing HTML Layouts using Floar and Clear.
+Testing HTML Layouts using Float and Clear.